Research and Publication Ethics

 Ethical Guidelines for Authors

-- Authors should accurately present their research findings and include an objective discussion of the significance of their findings.
+- Accurately present their research findings and include an objective discussion of the significance of their findings.

-- Any facts that might be perceived as a possible conflict of interest of the author(s) must be disclosed in the paper prior to submission.
+- Disclose any facts that might be perceived as a possible conflict of interest at submission.

 - Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND